 - Peak Of Human Durability: Batman has been broken, shot, thrown off of buildings and even been punched by Superman!
 However, this never stops Batman.

 - Peak Of Human Endurance: Batman can hold his breath under water for longer than 3 minutes and 15 seconds.

 - Peak Of Human Reflexes: Batman honed his reflexes to such a degree that he could catch Green Arrow's arrow in mid air.

 - Body Armor: The primary component of the "Batsuit" is a full body armor which protects him from almost any physical attack.
-Made from Kevlar and enhanced by various other materials, it can stop bullets, bladed attacks, resist fire, and other traumas.
+Made from Kevlar and enhanced by various other materials, it can stop bullets and bladed attacks, and resist fire and other traumas.

 - Batcape: The cape, while varying in function depending on the author's interpretation, is another constant to Batman's costume, granting him additional theatricality and lending to his "bat-like" appearance.
 Some adaptations depict it as being an armored element: bulletproof, fireproof, and shockproof.
 Most interpretations, however, depict the cape as having weighted tips, capable of being used for attack as well as granting Batman the ability to glide over distance and from height.

-- Arm-scallops: The purpose of the blade like flaps on Batman's forearms too varies depending on the interpretation, but have also been a constant part of his appearance.
-Modern interpretations utilize these as another defensive option, being capable of stopping and even destroying bladed attacks.
+- Arm-scallops: The purpose of the blade like flaps on Batman's forearms also varies depending on the interpretation, but they have also been a constant part of his appearance.
+Modern interpretations utilize these as another defensive option, being capable of stopping and even destroying bladed weapons.

 Batman has various pieces of equipment in his utility belt that he uses to help him to combat crime.
 A few examples of these from Rocksteady's Batman: Arkham Asylum Series include: